Tarasenko leads Blues to 4-2 win over Blue Jackets

 The Blues, eyeing the last Western Conference playoff spot, didn’t show any rust making crisp passes and winning most of the board battles.

+“You can feel it,” O’Reilly said.
+“We’re making our push.
+I believe we’re going to get in (to the playoffs).
+We’re just going to take it one game at a time.”

-They even got a bit fortunate on the first goal as Alex Pietrangelo’s long shot trickled between Korpisalo’s legs to O’Reilly for an easy tap in at 8:28 of the first for his team-leading 19th of the season.
-The goal extended his point streak to seven games.
+They even got a bit fortunate on the first goal as Alex Pietrangelo’s long shot trickled between Korpisalo’s legs to O’Reilly for an easy tap in at 8:28 of the first.
+It was his team-leading 19th of the season, extending his point streak to seven games.

 Later in the period, the Blues pinned Columbus deep with Schenn slotting a pass to Gunnarsson, who redirected the puck for his third with 45 seconds remaining.